• Skip to primary navigation

 One warning: Only pies are sold.
 Do not embarrass yourself by asking for slices.

-My go-to menu item is always the calamari – the appetizer portion is enough for a meal, and bigger eaters can add a salad.
+My go-to menu item is always the calamari - the appetizer portion is enough for a meal, and bigger eaters can add a salad.
 My son is a fan of the hearty and traditional spaghetti with meat sauce.
+There’s also plenty more pasta dishes on the menu, plus salads.

-John’s is also unique because it is in a decommissioned church, so you are eating surrounded by stained glass windows an impressive architecture
+John’s is also unique because it is in a decommissioned church, so you are eating surrounded by stained glass windows an impressive architecture.

 There also is a John’s outpost in Jersey City.